 When we are introduced to the Big Bad in Heroic Trio, he is wearing a gold, glittery outfit and is illuminated in the middle of a dark lair.

-Commodus, the villainous emperor in Gladiator, wears a pure white gown while battling the hero Maximus in dark armor in the final battle.
+Commodus, the villainous emperor in Gladiator, wears a pure white gown while battling the hero Maximus, in dark armor, during the final battle.